LSR91/dataquest-projects/README.md

 # dataquest-projets
-All projects to become a data analyst with Dataquest
+All projects to become a data analyst with [Dataquest](https://www.dataquest.io/).

+Here you can find data analysis that use:
+- Python with NumPy, Pandas and Matplotlib libraries
+- SQL - SQLite